alonso284/multi_window_output/README.md

 # TODO
-- Handle special characters when passing to buffer;
+- Handle special characters when passing to buffer
-- Make screen buffer an owned variable
 - Handle when screen is too small
+- Allow the pass of a predefined setup
 - Documentation
 - Optimizations